Betamethasone valerate/Neomycin sulfate 1 mg/5 mg/g Ointment

 - Preparations containing neomycin should not be used for the treatment of otitis externa when the ear drum is perforated, because of the risk of ototoxicity.

-- Due to the known ototoxic and nephrotoxic potential of neomycin sulphate, the use of Betamethasone/Neomycin skin preparations in large quantities or on large areas for prolonged periods of time is not recommended in circumstances where significant systemic absorption may occur.
+- Due to the known ototoxic and nephrotoxic potential of neomycin sulfate, the use of Betamethasone/Neomycin skin preparations in large quantities or on large areas for prolonged periods of time is not recommended in circumstances where significant systemic absorption may occur.